jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part4.md

   </tr>
   <tr>
     <td align="center">Output Layer Type</td>
     <td>Allows you to create the output as a hosted feature layer.
 Hosted feature layers are read-only but will automatically be updated if any information in the source data changes.
-This is useful if you intend to regularly update data for public consumption by making changes to the join layer.</td>
+This is useful if you intend to regularly update data for public consumption by making changes to the join table or feature class.</td>
   </tr>
 </table>